-- Graham Black (Director of Marine Scotland) accompanied by another Marine Scotland official - Ian Davidson (Head of Constitution and UK Relations) - [redacted] - Hugh Gillies (Director of Trunk Roads and Bus Operations, Transport Scotland) accompanied by another Transport Scotland official - Robert Williams (Deputy Director for Health Performance and Delivery) - 50.
+- Graham Black (Director of Marine Scotland) accompanied by another Marine Scotland official - Ian Davidson (Head of Constitution and UK Relations) - [redacted] - Hugh Gillies (Director of Trunk Roads and Bus Operations, Transport Scotland) accompanied by another Transport Scotland official - Robert Williams (Deputy Director for Health Performance and Delivery) - [redacted] - 50.
 My Head of Policy and Information interviewed two groups of more junior staff: - case-handlers i.e., individuals who had responded to requests - reviewers i.e., individuals who had responded to requests for review.
-Their role is to consider whether the original decision should be upheld or overturned. - 51.
-In both groups, the participants were drawn from a number of different Directorates.
+Their role is to consider whether the original decision should be upheld or overturned.